ticaki/ioBroker.tagesschau/README.md

 Install - set the desired settings in the admin - done.

 **According to the Tagesschau api, 60 queries per hour are OK.
 Each topic and video is 1 query.
 30 minutes per update always fits.
-No idea how exactly they take this **.
+No idea how exactly they take this.**

 Please note:
 1. if Enable messages or Enable video messages are not selected, the adapter pauses